anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In case the pledge enroll status indicates a failure, the pledge was unable to verify the received LDevID certificate and therefore signed the enroll status with its IDevID credential.
 Note that the signature verification of the status information is an addition to the described handling in {{Section 5.9.4 of !RFC8995}}, and is replacing the pledges TLS client authentication by DevID credentials in {{!RFC8995}}.

-### Response
+### Response (no artifact)

-According to {{Section 5.9.4 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
+According to {{Section 5.9.4 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes.

 Based on the failure case the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
 In this case the registrar MUST revoke the certificate.
 An example case for the registrar revoking the issued LDevID for the pledge is when the pledge was not able to verify the received LDevID certificate and therefore did send a 406 (Not Acceptable) response.
 In this case the registrar may revoke the LDevID certificate as the pledge did no accepted it for installation.